Lan-lab/offtracker/README.md

 ![signal](https://github.com/Lan-lab/offtracker/blob/main/example_output/signals_example.png?raw=true)

 The signal (coverage) for each sample is normalized to 1e7/total_reads.
-As only reads mapping to chr6 were extracted in the example data, the signal range is higher than that of the whole genome.
+As only reads mapping to chr6 were extracted in the example data, the signal range is much higher than that of the whole genome samples.

 ## Whole genome off-target analysis